lemonstand/lemonsync/README.md

 If these options are not available to you, you can visit the [Installation Page](https://github.com/lemonstand/lemonsync/blob/master/docs/installation.md) or [Install the Executable](https://github.com/lemonstand/lemonsync/wiki/Prebuilt-executable).

+**NOTE:** If on OSX, installing with the default python installation may cause issues.
+If you see the error message `Could not make connection to LemonStand!
+` try reinstalling `lemonsync` using the `pip` easy-install method.

 ### Configuration

 Once installed, create a file called `lemonstand.cfg`.
 Copy the following into that file: